Nov

 Bad branding in orbit: Guy Laliberté soars while his cause brand drops

 Guy Laliberté has always had his head among the stars.
-But all this week, the French-Canadian founder of Cirque du Soleil – and #562 on the Forbes list of wealthiest people – is actually circling the earth as a paid tourist aboard the International Space Station.
+But all this week, information pills the French-Canadian founder of Cirque du Soleil – and #562 on the Forbes list of wealthiest people – is actually circling the earth as a paid tourist aboard the International Space Station.
 And true to form, he’s using the opportunity to do a bit of “over-the-top” showmanship.
 Unfortunately, Laliberté didn’t match his lofty ambitions with the same sophistication, taste, and branding savvy he’s usually shown on Earth.
 Maybe it’s the lack of oxygen…

 Guy in space - 600w